sebsucmor-alt/OrcaFS-NeotkoCM/README.md

 it is what makes aiming possible: when a large part refuses to catch a thin rim, the dots show you that the samples went through the opening instead of onto the rim.

-**Dragging several objects at once (2.4.0).** A multi-object selection is resolved by *stacks*.
+**Dragging several objects at once (2.4.0).** By default a multi-object selection is resolved by *stacks*.
 Anything standing on another member of the same selection travels with it and keeps its exact relative height; anything with nothing of its own underneath resolves its own floor and falls independently.
 Pick up a stack of three plus a loose box, move them together, and the stack lands intact while the loose box drops to the plate — in the same drag.
 Two objects count as stacked when one overlaps the other's footprint and sits within about a millimetre of its top, so hand-built stacks that were never seated perfectly still hold together.

+**Move selection as one block (2.4.3).** Sometimes that independence is the wrong answer: you are not placing parts, you are *carrying* an arrangement somewhere else and it must arrive unchanged.
+Tick **Move selection as one block** in the magnet panel and the whole selection becomes one rigid body — **nothing changes height relative to anything else**, and the block falls until its **first** part meets a surface, then stops.
+Nothing is ever pushed through its own floor to make some other part land.

+That last point is the practical difference.
+With the option off, a loose object dragged together with an assembled one is its own stack and finds its own floor, so it can drop to the plate while the assembled part stays high — correct behaviour when placing, surprising when moving a finished arrangement.
+With it on, they travel as they are.

+It's **off by default**: parts falling independently is what Snap & Drag is for most of the time, and it's the behaviour every earlier version had.
+The option only affects selections of more than one object or instance — a single object is a rigid body all by itself.

 **Limits:** vertical (-Z) detection only — it does not help with side-by-side mating inside Assemble View, which has no single "down" direction.
+The magnet icon itself only appears in **LibreMode**, and only on the Prepare plate.
 No chaining *outside* the selection: moving an object that something else is resting on does not drag that object along, only things picked up together move together.